Women Councilors Still Face Major Obstacles, Report Finds - The Cambodia Daily

-Despite an increase in female commune councilors, they continue to face substantial obstacles in having their voices heard over issues relating to women and children, especially when it comes to money, according to research released on Friday.
+Despite an increase in numbers, female commune councilors continue to face substantial obstacles in having their voices heard over issues relating to women and children, especially when it comes to getting funding, according to research released on Friday.

-One of the main challenges identified through the research conducted by the Committee to Promote Women in Politics — which comprises interviews with 24 female councilors in the provinces of Kompong Thom, Kandal, Ratanakkiri and Battambang — was the continued underrepresentation of women in decision-making.
+One of the main challenges identified through research conducted by the Committee to Promote Women in Politics—based on interviews with 24 female councilors in the provinces of Kompong Thom, Kandal, Ratanakkiri and Battambang—was the continued underrepresentation of women in decision-making.

-“It’s an obstacle making women face difficulties in raising agendas related to the issues of women and children at the sub-national level for discussion or advocacy,” said Seng Reasy, coordinator for the committee, who presented the findings at the Sunway Hotel.
+“It’s an obstacle making women face difficulties in raising agendas related to the issues of women and children at the sub-national level for discussion or advocacy,” said Seng Reasy, coordinator for the committee, who presented the findings at the Sunway Hotel in Phnom Penh.

-Another major problem in accessing necessary funding for projects was that female officials receive only limited support from their male counterparts, she said.
+Another major problem in accessing necessary financial help for projects was that female officials receive only limited support from their male counterparts, she said.

-“It doesn’t mean all male councilors do not support, but there are a number of male councilors who do not consider the gender issue as a priority issue for them to pay attention to.”
+“It doesn’t mean all male councilors do not support [them], but there are a number of male councilors who do not consider the gender issue as a priority issue for them to pay attention to.”

 Other challenges include the limited budget for tasks women typically carry out and limited access to information about budgets among female leaders.

-In the 2012 commune elections, women were elected to 17 percent of 2,038 commune council positions, while only 96 communes were headed by women.
+In the 2012 commune elections, women were elected to 17 percent of 2,038 commune council positions, while only 96 communes were led by women.

 “There is no budget on my committee for children and women,” she said.
 “I used to negotiate with the chief of the commune in order to take some of the budget to support social services for women like childbirth services, women with disabilities and children etc.”